jfodera/Syncboard/documentation/READMEs/joeDocs/README.md

 Current
 :
-   Calendar
+   Calendar√
-   resources page
+   resources page√
-   make sure task page is good
+   make sure task page is good √
-   work on overall readme if really have time
+   Home link and make logo a link work on overall readme if really have time

    Script for 5 min demo, assign each person a role